videolan/x265/doc/reST/svthevc.rst

 | animation             | 0                         |
 +-----------------------+---------------------------+

-Note that :option:`--tune` animation is also mapped to "LatencyMode" of SVT-HEVC.
+Note that : 1.option:`--tune` animation is also mapped to "LatencyMode" of SVT-HEVC.
+            2.option: '--tune' vmaf is not supported in x265, its under development.